hunter-volkman/image-emailer/README.md

 # Module image-emailer

-This module enables a Raspberry Pi to autonomously capture images from a remote camera, process them (cropping to focus on a shelf), and email a daily report.
-It now supports an optional animated GIF generation from the day’s images and requires a location identifier for improved report context.
-The module connects to a store’s Viam machine and resumes capturing after power cycles by using a persisted state file.
-It operates without needing the Viam app’s CONTROL tab open.
+This module enables a Raspberry Pi to autonomously capture images from a remote camera, process them (cropping to focus on a shelf), and email a daily report with optional animated GIF generation.
+It requires a location identifier for report context and connects to a store’s Viam machine.
+The module persists its state to resume after power cycles or restarts and operates independently of the Viam app’s CONTROL tab.
+A daily `viam-agent` restart ensures predictable behavior despite updates or connection issues.

 ## Model `hunter:sensor:image-emailer`

-A custom sensor component that autonomously captures images from a remote camera, processes them (cropping and optionally creating an animated GIF), and sends a daily email report.
-Running locally on a Raspberry Pi, it connects to a store’s Viam machine and functions independently once configured.
+A custom sensor component that captures images from a remote camera at specified times, processes them (cropping and optionally creating a GIF), and sends a daily email report.
+It runs locally on a Raspberry Pi, connects to a store’s Viam machine, and uses a scheduled loop with inter-process locking for reliability.

 ### Configuration